 "Bananas," he said instead, with air.

-He complied, and Rose proceeded to swipe her hand over his closely cropped hair, dust clouding the air.
-She started remarking about him being an addict and wondering aloud why bananas were hidden in old dusty items, but the Doctor heard none of it— he was getting a bloody fantastic view down her cleavage, of the smooth rounds of her breasts and a bit of the slope of her stomach, and he was remembering Jack's order to spoon her, and if he did he'd be able to slip his hand underneath her shirt whilst she slept and press his hand against the smoothness.
+He complied, and Rose proceeded to swipe her hand over his cropped hair, dust clouding the air.
+She started remarking about him being an addict and wondering aloud why bananas were hidden in old dusty items, but the Doctor heard none of it; he was getting a bloody fantastic view down her cleavage, of the smooth rounds of her breasts and a bit of the slope of her stomach, and he was remembering Jack's order to spoon her.
+If he did, he'd be able to slip his hand underneath her shirt whilst she slept and press his hand against the smoothness.
 Also, her fingers in his hair felt bloody fantastic…

 "RoseIhavesomethingtoaskyou," the Doctor rushed out, face flaming when he realised he'd spoken.